pointfreeco/sqlite-data/README.md

 </tr>
 </table>

+> [!NOTE]
-> Note: For more information on how SharingGRDB compares to SwiftData, see
+> For more information on how SharingGRDB compares to SwiftData, see
 > [Comparison with SwiftData][comparison-swiftdata-article].

 This is all you need to know to get started with SharingGRDB, but there's much more to learn.
 Read